Johnson Aguiyi-Ironsi: Legend

 Major General Aguiyi-Ironsi waves "Charlie" as he boards an aircraft at Leopoldville on 1 July 1964.
 From January to June that year, he commanded the UN Peacekeeping force during the Congo Crisis.

 The swagger stick with a stuffed crocodile mascot carried by Aguiyi-Ironsi was called "Charlie".
 Legend had it that the crocodile mascot made him invulnerable and that it was used to dodge or deflect bullets when he was on mission in the Congo.
 Despite the stories, the crocodile mascot probably had something to do with the fact that the name "Aguiyi" translates as "crocodile" in Igbo.

 In the poem The Reign of the Crocodile by Nigerian poet John Pepper Clark, Aguiyi-Ironsi is symbolised by a crocodile, a reference to his swagger-stick.

 Personal life

 Aguiyi-Ironsi was married to Victoria Ironsi.
-His son, Thomas Aguiyi-Ironsi, was appointed to the position of Nigeria's Defence Minister on 30 August 2006, forty years after his father's death.
+His son, Thomas Aguiyi-Ironsi, was appointed as Nigeria's Defence Minister on 30 August 2006, forty years after his father's death.

-Award
+Awards

-The Gallantry Medal was awarded by the Austrian government to Lieutenant Colonel Aguiyi-Ironsi, Maj Njoku, two expatriates and twelve Nigerian soldiers for their role in the Congo in 1960 in freeing an Austrian ambulance unit, which had been arrested and imprisoned by the Congolese authorities because it claimed to be Belgian parachutists.
+The Gallantry Medal was awarded by the Austrian government to Lieutenant Colonel Aguiyi-Ironsi, Maj.
+Njoku, two expatriates, and twelve Nigerian soldiers for their role in the Congo in 1960 in freeing an Austrian ambulance unit, which had been arrested and imprisoned by the Congolese authorities after it was mistaken for Belgian parachutists.